How to Use Fabric and Flowers to Make a Spring Wreath

 From my fabric stash, I selected four coordinating fabrics.
 Three of them had shades of pinks, blues, greens, and purples – all traditional spring colors.
 One fabric was green with small polka dots.
 (I realized I didn’t have enough of the green checked fabric, so I replaced it with the green polka dot fabric.)

-Two fabrics with distinctive patterns were used to make framed art in our dining room.
-The fourth fabric had a small print with spring colors that I used to make a dress for my older granddaughter when she was about five (She’s almost 13!).
+The two fabrics with distinctive patterns were used to make framed art in our dining room.
+The fourth fabric had a small print with spring colors that I used to make a dress for my older granddaughter when she was about five (She’s almost 14!).

 If you don’t have any leftover fabric you can use for this craft project, then you can find great cotton fabrics at Joann or Hobby Lobby.
 One-fourth of a yard for each pattern should yield you plenty of fabric strips for this project, whether you cover a small portion or the entire wreath.

-I used a piece of kitchen twine to determine the length of the fabric strips.
+Determine the length of your fabric strips.
+I used a piece of kitchen twine to figure out the length of the fabric strips.

 TIP: Be sure to iron your fabrics before cutting them into strips.